 The Covid Pandemic was rubbish.
-From March 2020, for over a year and a half, Coronavirus stopped every band we know from playing gigs, and has taken innocent lives too soon, knackered the economy, caused idiots to start panic buying loo-rolls, tanked small businesses, decimated the festival circuit, allowed some rotten and corrupt politicians to give lots of tax-payers' hard-earned cash to their even richer mates, whilst they had parties and told us not to, and no-doubt spelled the beginning of the end for many amazing grassroot live music venues.
-It has also forced live music ONLINE for over 18 months, for those who were prepared to soldier on in the face of adversity.
+From March 2020, for over a year and a half, Coronavirus stopped every band we knew from playing gigs, took innocent lives too soon, knackered the economy, caused idiots to start panic buying loo-rolls, tanked small businesses, decimated the festival circuit, allowed some rotten and corrupt politicians to give lots of tax-payers' hard-earned cash to their even richer mates, whilst they had parties and told us not to, and no-doubt spelled the beginning of the end for many amazing grass-roots live music venues.
+It also forced live music ONLINE for over 18 months, for those who were prepared to soldier on in the face of adversity.

-As we have been asked to stay indoors, Scott's going to to do his bit for the war-effort by entertaining the troops from the comfort of his music room, and why not... he loves to put on a show.
-And not only that, because the rest of the band are in two completely different counties at the start of the first national lockdown, he was joined each week by his partner Amanda, who from the outset, didn't want to appear in front of the camera (but over time created an army of zany puppets and a bunch of regular special guest appearances too.
+Whilst we were all told to stay indoors and to work from home, Scott decided to do his bit for the war-effort by entertaining the troops from the comfort of his music room, and why not... as you probably know, he loves to put on a show.
+Not only that, but because the rest of the band were in completely different counties at the start of the first national lockdown, he was joined each week by his partner Amanda, who from the outset, didn't want to appear in front of the camera (but over time created an army of zany puppet characters who took on a life of their own).

-Anyway, all of the shows that went out on Saturday night live, are here to relive... so grab a pack of beer, pour some wine, or mek a brew, but most of all enjoy the show...
+Anyway, all of the shows that went out on Saturday night live, are here to relive... so grab a pack of beer, pour some wine, or mek a brew, but most of all enjoy the show(s)...

-We are incredibly grateful for the time and effort taken by a small group of Doonifans, co-ordinated by Rob Hurst, who have taken the time to re-watch all of the episodes of Scott Doonican's BIG NEET IN, in order to create something of a complete viewer's guide to the entire series of shows.
-They have catalogued all 69 of the original broadcasts (as well as having plans to do the same for any future episodes or specials in the post-pandemic future), including the setlist played by Scott, any music videos featured in the show, notable arrivals of new puppets/characters, selected quotes from each show, the weekly quiz questions and answers, special guest appearances, trivia, and wherever possible information about the original pre-show and after-show that originally went out on 'Facebook Live' before and after each BIG NEET IN (that aren't included here in the BNI Archives).
-It was something of a Herculean feat, as there is over an entire week of viewing in just the first 69 shows alone, and we can't thank them enough for their time and dedication, so that people who want to relive the magic from a very strange time in the band's history, can do exactly that.
+We are incredibly grateful for the time and effort taken by a small group of Doonifans, co-ordinated by Rob Hurst, who took the time to re-watch all of the original episodes of Scott Doonican's BIG NEET IN, in order to create something of a complete viewer's guide to the entire series of shows.
+This amazing team catalogued all 69 of the original broadcasts (and they have plans to do the same for any future episodes or specials in the post-pandemic future), including the setlist played by Scott, any music videos featured in the show, notable arrivals of new puppets/characters, selected quotes from each show, the weekly pub quiz quiz questions and answers, special guest appearances, trivia, and wherever possible, information about the original pre-show and after-show that went out on 'Facebook Live' before and after each BIG NEET IN (that aren't included here in the BNI Archives).
+It was something of a Herculean feat, as there was over an entire week of viewing in just the first 69 shows alone, and we can't thank them enough for their time and dedication, so that people who want to relive the magic from a very strange time in the band's history, can do exactly that.

 Here's what Rob Hurst, who co-ordinated the 'Big Neet In Archives Resource Project' has to say: